wjgibson/limitless-automation-possibilities/Documentation/Development.md

 - The "src" folder contains three subfolders and one file:
   - "app": contains the main react component to be rendered
   - "elements": contains react elements that are implemented in the app's drag and drop flow component
-  - "resources": contains logic for custom nodes and helps the API
+  - "utilities": contains logic for custom nodes and helps the API
   - "index.js" is used by react to compile the app and load it in the DOM

 Inside the API's folder, there are three important files.